Proteusiq/DanishSentiments/README.md

 jupyter lab
 ```

-In order to run the flask_app, you need to train, **SGD_LogRG.ipynb** located on notebooks folder, that will generate HashBectorizer.pkl and SGDClassifier.pkl.
+In order to run the flask_app, you need to train the SGDClassifier by running **SGD_LogRG.ipynb** located on notebooks folder.
+This will generate HashBectorizer.pkl and SGDClassifier.pkl.
 Training takes less that 6 minutes on Windows 10, 64bit 16GB RAM.

 To do so, assuming you have jupyter lab running,
 - navigate to notebooks and select SGD_LogRG.ipynb
 - Next to File Edit View is Run.
 Click and select Run All Cells

-If everying when well, you have generated HashVectorizer.pkl and SGDClassifier.pkl
+If everying went well, you have generated HashVectorizer.pkl and SGDClassifier.pkl

 You can press Ctrl(Command) + C to exit jupyter lab and back to your terminal: Type